OrientDN-Recruitment/developer-orienthacker-js/src/episode_1/README.md

 ### Goals and non-goals
 - This is a test for robust development, the more concise the code is, the better.
 - All requirements should be fulfilled, nothing more.
 You can discuss with the interviewer beforehand about the best approach you can take.

+### How do we measure results
+- Requirements fulfillment
+- Number of tests passed
+- Logic
+- Code quality, conciseness

+**Good luck & Have fun 🍻**